-A DDoS or distributed denial-of-service attack (DDoS attack) is a method by which malicious attackers, using networks of infected computers, can saturate traffic to an online site or service and make that target unavailable.
+A DDoS or distributed denial-of-service attack (DDoS attack) is a method by which malicious attackers, using networks of infected computers, can saturate traffic to an online site or service to make the target unavailable.

 The services provided by Umbrella include protection against Command and Control Callback and malware under the Security Category for Prevention.
 This helps prevent your infrastructure being used as a launch pad for DDoS attacks onto other companies by preventing malware, and more importantly, containing Command and Control Callback via recursive DNS resolution.